 Your default database location may not be set correctly in the system registry.
-See "Database default location" on page 35 for verification instructions.
+See "Appendix-SQL Server Instance Settings" on page 33 for verification instructions.

 Firewall settings

 If you experience communication issues with a remote SQL Server instance, you may be using a firewall that is set up to block network traffic between your computer and the SQL Server instance.
 To allow communication, you need to set two firewall exceptions: